ome/omero-documentation/omero/sysadmins/server-permissions.rst

 the type of the user performing the action.

-**Restricted administrators act as full administrators when using their subset of privileges and standard group members for all other actions**.
-For example, a data analyst with write data privileges can edit data even in a private group (without having to be a member of that group) but without the delete privilege they cannot delete data belonging to another user unless that data is in a read-write group they are a member of.
+**Restricted administrators act as full administrators when using their subset of privileges.
+For all actions which are not covered by their privileges subset, they act as standard group members.** For example, a data analyst with write data privileges can edit data even in a private group (without having to be a member of that group) but without the delete privilege they cannot delete data belonging to another user unless that data is in a read-write group they are a member of.
+All restricted administrators can view and download any data regardless of group type and their subset of privileges.
 See :doc:`/sysadmins/admins-with-restricted-privileges` for further information.

 |

 :term:`Administrator`
 ^^^^^^^^^^^^^^^^^^^^^

+This table covers both full server administrators and restricted administrators with the privileges required for these actions.

 |